appscode/blog/content/post/upgrade-postgresql-standalone-to-high-availability-cluster-in-aws/index.md

 In this yaml,

 * we can see in the `spec.version` field specifies the version of PostgreSQL.
 Here, we are using PostgreSQL `version 13.2`.
 You can list the KubeDB supported versions of PostgreSQL by running `$ kubectl get postgresversions` command.
 * `spec.storage` specifies PVC spec that will be dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
-You can specify any StorageClass available in your cluster with appropriate resource requests.
+You can specify any `storageclass` available in your cluster with appropriate resource requests.
+You can get all the available `storageclass` in your cluster by running `$ kubectl get storageclass` command.
 * And the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/latest/guides/postgres/concepts/postgres/#specterminationpolicy).

 Once these are handled correctly and the PostgreSQL object is deployed, you will see that the following objects are created: